tomsWebConsulting/twcsl/v7.1/Bookmarklet/Page/Store/Store Page Products Panel Product Categories Copy/README.md

 ## Quick Install

-Add code from file **[store page categories panel product categories copy.bookmarklet][2]** as the URL for a bookmark in your browser named **TWC Store Page Categories Panel Product Categories Copy**.
+Add code from file **[store page products panel product categories copy.bookmarklet][2]** as the URL for a bookmark in your browser named **TWC Store Page Products Panel Product Categories Copy**.

 ## How to Use

-* Go to a Store Page Categories Panel.
+* Go to a Store Page Products Panel.

 * Select a Product.